ppy/osu-wiki/news/2023/2023-06-21-project-loved-june-2023.md

 [![](/wiki/shared/news/2023-06-21-project-loved-june-2023/1979161.jpg)](https://osu.ppy.sh/community/forums/topics/1781975)

-[-45 remixed by INNOCENT NOIZE - G e n g a o z o -Noize of Nocent-](https://osu.ppy.sh/beatmapsets/1979161#mania) by ::ade\1maine::{ user=14814632 }\
+[-45 remixed by INNOCENT NOIZE - G e n g a o z o -Noize of Nocent-](https://osu.ppy.sh/beatmapsets/1979161#mania) by ::ade_maine::{ user=14814632 }\
 124 – 162.75 BPM, 9:54 | 6.77★ – 8.61★\
 *description written by ::Mipha-::{ user=5767941 }*

 Listen man, I don't think we as Loved team captains are looking prepared enough to introduce this pick to everyone, and especially just by looking at this mapset's link alone should tell you how dark those difficulty icons are.
 But on the opposite side of the spectrum, people are crazy enough to do this chart even at normal rate... that scares us quite a bit.
-Today, we present to you yet another chordjack pick that is, as expected, one of the hardest chordjack marathons that has ever been made, and it is [G e n g a o z o -Noize of Nocent-](https://osu.ppy.sh/beatmapsets/1979161#mania/4130350) by ::ade\1maine::{ user=14814632 }.
+Today, we present to you yet another chordjack pick that is, as expected, one of the hardest chordjack marathons that has ever been made, and it is [G e n g a o z o -Noize of Nocent-](https://osu.ppy.sh/beatmapsets/1979161#mania/4130350) by ::ade_maine::{ user=14814632 }.

 Look, I'm not going to beat around the bush telling you why this is very popular (even though the upload date is fairly newer), but that's because it is — it was uploaded by ::someone else::{ user=13799949 } and then... the original mapper came by and gladly uploaded this mapset by themselves.
 I'm sure some of you are pretty skeptical about it, but you can look it up on this chart's [link](https://osu.ppy.sh/beatmapsets/1753144#mania/3747680) before this was uploaded by the original mapper.